amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 * check for good/bad programming practices
 * security vulnerability checks

+#### Unit tests
+All unit tests should run on the commit build.
+Any unit test under 1/10 of a second is a slow test.<sup>c</sup> Therefore we should have no issue with unit tests taking the build a much longer time to finish.

+#### Acceptance tests

 ## Sources
 a.
 Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.
 b.
 Beck, Kent and Andres, Cynthia.
 Extreme Programming Explained.
 Addison-Wesley, 2004.
+c.
+Feathers, Michael.
+Working Effectively with Legacy Code.
+Pearson Education, 2005.